Primary House System

 Behaviour is promoted through a House points system where children are allocated a house on entering the school.
 All pupils compete for House points through classwork, behaviour, attitude to work, respect for others etc.

 House points are tallied weekly with a running total being announced each week at Assembly.
 The House with most points in December and June respectively are given a treat in recognition.
-Points system all exist within each class which are appropriate to the age and stage of the pupils.
+Points system all exists within each class which is appropriate to the age and stage of the pupils.
 These points systems also feed into the main House points system.
 Pupils are motivated to attain by their work being recognised both in class and as part of School Assemblies.
 To promote attainment and wider achievement during the series of weekly assemblies, children with the highest number of points are nominated for “Pupil of the Week” by the class teachers.

 All class teachers and subject teachers involved in the teaching of pupils in Years One till Six are placed into one of the school Houses, with the exception of the PE staff.
 The Head of Primary oversees the allocation of pupils and staff to Houses.